OSC/ood-documentation/latest/_sources/installation/resource-manager/kubernetes.rst.txt

 We ship with `open ondemand provided hooks`_ to bootstrap users when the login to Open OnDemand.
-These scripts will create their namespace, a networking policy, and rolebindings for user and the service accounts in their namespace.
+These scripts will create their namespace, a networking policy, and role-bindings for user and the service accounts in their namespace.

 A user ``oakley`` would create the ``oakley`` namespace.
 If you've configured to use prefix ``user-``, then the namespace would be ``user-oakley``.